sarahtang/text-scraping/README.md

 # text-scraping
 Using the reddit API to scrape through text and see where conversation hot spots exist.
 Conversation hot spots are where there is high amounts of engaged conversation = posts with >= 2 comments per post.
 Limit to 1000 posts.
 Posts grabbed from current day minus 31 days.

+Twitter API to grab followers and their descriptions.

 ## Output
 CSV titled reddit_SUBREDDIT.csv